-Caesarean section scar pregnancies are more frequently diagnosed, as the rates of Caesarean sections increase.
-The UK Early Pregnancy Surveillance Service (UKEPSS) has been set up to study
+Caesarean section scar pregnancies are more frequently diagnosed, as Caesarean section rates increase.
+The UK Early Pregnancy Surveillance Service (UKEPSS) has been set up to study caesarean

 Remember that an intrauterine pregnancy does not exclude an ectopic pregnancy.
 A coexisting ectopic pregnancy may be present (heterotopic pregnancy), particularly in women with a history of assisted reproductive techniques.